Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

 <img width="698" alt="image" src="https://github.com/user-attachments/assets/41959abd-a503-48c9-892f-e731c7cbf755">

-Objective 5- Identify Windows process was flagged as "Potentially bad traffic." - Was able to navigate to the threats section and identified that the exe circled in the screenshot was classified as potentially bad traffic.
+Tryhackme Objective 5- Identify Windows process was flagged as "Potentially bad traffic." - Was able to navigate to the threats section and identified that the exe circled in the screenshot was classified as potentially bad traffic.

 <img width="884" alt="image" src="https://github.com/user-attachments/assets/472e6a39-5766-466d-8bb7-2f72b9be888a">